-The aft port and starboard transom doors provide access to the swim platform and may be useful in certain mooring situations by providing easier access while disembarking.
+The transom door provides access to the swim platform and may be useful in certain mooring situations by providing easier access while disembarking.

-To open the transom door pull the latch mechanism up to release.
+To open the transom door use the latch mechanism and open until the magnet on the seat engages the door frame.